 Blessed Be )O(

 Last year we went to visit this haunted house walk-through for the first time and was amazed at how someone had completely transformed their home for Halloween.

 This year we really enjoyed going back and was surprised to see that this year had a completely new theme.

-This family open up their transformed home and go all out with the scare factor – which starts in the queue.
+This family opened up their transformed home and went all out with the scare factor – which started in the queue.
 You guessed IT.
 Who is the scariest clown of them all?

-The front garden starts off with a pallet construction walkway, lots of scarecrows, clowns, pumpkins and straw.
+The front garden started off with a pallet construction walkway, lots of scarecrows, clowns, pumpkins and straw.
 Some of these props are truly awesome.

 Luckily enough I remembered to take a couple of videos this year and here they are.

 This place is only open for three days over Halloween, so definitely take the chance to visit if you can.

 We went on the first night this year and there were a camera crew here for a feature on “This Morning” on Halloween.
 If you saw that then you would have seen a peek of me in the queue.
 It seems this place is getting lots of well-deserved attention this year from the media.
 I for one, am looking forward to next year already.